yuuki15/yuuki15.github.io/README.md

 # [yuukikonno.com](https://yuukikonno.com/)

-This is the personal web site of yuuki.
+This is the personal website of yuuki.

 ## Mirrors